Dr. Mauricio Abrao

 What type of surgery do you perform for endometriosis: Excision; Both.
 I may use ablation only for ovarian cysts.
 For ovarian endometriosis, I may use laser vaporization on the hilum of the capsule or for all of the cyst capsules in case the cyst enucleates badly and there is a high risk of damage to normal ovarian tissue.
 My preferred approach for ovarian cysts is cystectomy.

-Medication: Depends on the patients wishes and complains.
-For patients who doesn’t want to have surgery, I recommend use of combined oral contraceptive pills or progesterone pills.
+Medication: Depends on the patient’s wishes and complaints.
+For patients who don’t want to have surgery, I recommend the use of combined oral contraceptive pills or progesterone pills.
 If symptoms persist, I recommend surgical treatment.
-After surgery, I recommend long-term use of combined oral contraceptive pills or progesterone pills for patients who don’t wish to become pregnant and have had ovarian endometrioma – to reduce recurrence.
-For patients who wish to become pregnant after surgery, sometimes I recommend short use (maximum for 3-4 months) of GnRH analogs or GnRH antagonists to improve their chance of having a natural conception.
+After surgery, I recommend long-term use of combined oral contraceptive pills or progesterone pills for patients who don’t wish to become pregnant and have had ovarian endometrioma to reduce recurrence.
+For patients who wish to become pregnant after surgery, sometimes I recommend short use (maximum of 3-4 months) of GnRH analogs or GnRH antagonists to improve their chance of having a natural conception.
 I never prescribe long-term use of GnRH medication.

 Approach to Persistent Pain After Surgery: Combined oral contraceptive pills or progesterone pills.
-Suppose this doesn’t help—pregabalin or amitryptiline.
+Suppose this doesn’t help—pregabalin or amitriptyline.
 Patients with persistent pain symptoms are referred to pain specialists.

 Dr. Brooke Winner